 The exercise group underwent 12 weeks of thrice weekly 45 minute HIIT exercise sessions, with 4 intervals of 4 minutes of high intensity exercise, defined as a heart rate above 85% of the maximal heart rate interspaced with 3 minute active breaks of pedaling against light resistance (less than 20% wattmax).

-As noted above the hypothesis was that these 12 weeks would improve aerobic capacity and fatigue in SLE patients.
-But it would improve more in patients with lower IFNGS.
+As noted above the hypotheses were that these 12 weeks would improve aerobic capacity and fatigue in SLE patients, and that it would improve more in patients with lower IFNGS.

 Participants flow through the project with a screening visit, where aerobic capacity is assessed, a baseline visit with most of the outcomes, and a baseline-acute bout session consisting of one exercise bout and the measurements of the autonomic nerve system.
 A subgroup of patients will then undergo a 82-Rb-rest-stress-PET-CT evaluating cardiac adaptation.
 Patients are then randomized to exercise or control.
 Whereafter they will undergo a followup visit, another acute bout (termed the follow-up acute bout) and at last if they did one at baseline, they will do a repeat 82-Rb-rest-stress-PET-CT.